Children Entering the United States Unaccompanied: Section 3

 A licensed health care provider (a nurse, physician, physician’s assistance, nurse practitioner) must write or verbally order all nonprescription medications.
 Verbal orders must be documented in the child’s file.

 All medical emergencies must be immediately addressed.
 A medical emergency is a serious medical condition caused by injury, illness, or toxic exposure that is life threatening in nature.
-In other words, if a child does not receive immediate medical attention his or her medical condition is likely to worsen and result in damage to vital body functions or death.
+In other words, if a UC does not receive immediate medical attention, his or her medical condition is likely to worsen and result in damage to vital body functions or death.

 From intake to release, care providers must observe all children for signs or symptoms of communicable diseases and act accordingly to protect others against possible infection.